rtcharity/resources.eahub.org/content/learn/_index.md

 Links to newsletters, fora, Facebook groups, podcasts and other ways of keeping connected.

 ### [A guide to key EA-aligned organisations](/learn/orgs/)
+Information about a few organisations in the EA ecosystem.

 ### [Life as an EA](/learn/life)
 This section is a collection of articles about dealing with the challenges of being altruistic and tips on how to be effective, happy and balanced with your altruism.